Why should we hire you over other teachers? What is your unique selling point?

 • Avoid sounding conceited or self-righteous when answering the question “Why should we hire you?” because it can negatively impact your image.
 Always answer in a composed and professional tone and stress what you can do for the school.

-These are but some of the things you can use to help you answer this very important interview question.
-Be honest with yourself and stay confident and you will do just fine.
+These are tips to help you answer this fundamental interview question related to your unique selling point.
+Be honest with yourself and stay confident, and you will do just fine.